westpark/wallball/docs/steps/step01.rst

 * Make the ball move faster or slower
 * Change the angle at which the ball moves

-  *Hint: the angle is determined by the ball's direction which combines an x and a y component.*
+  **Hint**: the angle is determined by the ball's direction which combines an x and a y component.

 Step 1c: Make the ball bounce off the walls
 -------------------------------------------